devsu/loopback-setup-remote-methods-mixin/README.md

   }
 ```

-In order to avoid having this definition in the model file (which is one of the motivations of this functionality), we can have the definition on a different file, let's say we name it **remote-methods.js**
+In order to avoid having this definition in the model file, we can have the definition on a different file, let's say we name it **remote-methods.js**

 ```javascript
 module.exports = {